Adventure Games For Kids Computer Game Hints Computer Game Cheats Computer Game Walkthroughs

 interactive physics encyclopedia that's useful as a study aid long after the game has been completed.

-Physicus Review Hints and Walkthrough Buy This Game
+Physicus Review Walkthrough Buy This Game (Amazon affiliate link)

 This trilogy defined classic role-playing games in their era, and each expanded the genre's scope in some innovative way.